getodk/docs/odk1-src/central-users.rst

    .. image:: /img/central-users/web-users-self-reset.png

-After submitting the reset form, the user should receive an email with the subject line "ODK Central account password reset"; if they cannot find it, they should check their spam folder.
+After submitting the reset form, the user should receive an email with the subject line "ODK Central account password reset".
+If they cannot find it, they should check their spam folder.
 When resetting a password this way, the user's current password continues to function until they actually use the link in the email to set a new one.

 We also provide a separate way for administrators to directly reset any Web User's password in the administration panel for two reasons:

 1. In case the user's password has been stolen and needs to be disabled immediately.
 #.
 In case the user does not know how to do this themselves.

 With the administrative reset, the user's password **stops working immediately** and they will be completely unable to log in until a new one is set.
-They will receive an email with instructions and a link on how to do this exactly as shown above.
+They will receive an email with instructions and a link on how to do this exactly :ref:`as shown above <central-users-web-create>`.
 To perform the administrative reset, navigate to the Web Users listing page, and use the Actions menu at the right side of the table:

    .. image:: /img/central-users/web-users-admin-reset.png

+.. _central-users-web-delete:

 Deleting a Web User
 ~~~~~~~~~~~~~~~~~~~